Top 10 Women in Media, Entertainment, and Creative Arts in South Africa

 - Role: TV Host, Radio Personality, Entrepreneur

-- Awards & Recognition: Numerous accolades, including the Global Social Media Personality Award.
+- Awards & Recognition: Multiple accolades, including the Global Social Media Personality Award.

 - Quote: “Do not let anyone limit your dreams, you have the power to do it all.”